FAQs

 Nepal is in southern Asia, a landlocked country between India and China.
 Nepal is a diverse country with a culture, ethnic group, and multi-language.
 The capital of Nepal is Kathmandu, a city of temples where you can explore the Nepalese traditional artistic beauty, history, culture, and more.
 It is the country of the Himalayas, having thousands of snowcapped mountains, including the eight highest mountains above eight thousand meters.
 In Nepal, there are ten world heritage sites UNESCO, including the Lumbini, where the Buddha was born.

-How Do People know Nepal?
+How Do People Know Nepal?

-People know Nepal by the mount.
+People know Nepal by the mountains.
 Everest is the world’s highest mountain, and Lord Buddha was born in Lumbini, the eighth highest mountain above eight thousand meters out of the 14 highest mountains in the world.
 Nepal is also known as a Himalayan country focused on peak climbing.
 Nepal is also famous for the excellent hospitality of the locals.
 Besides the mountains, ten world heritage sites, art, architecture, festivals, flora, fauna, and more introduce Nepal.

 Can I get a Nepal visa on arrival?